 ONLINE CONVERSATION | THINKING WITH | 25 OCTOBER 2022 | 15.00 - 17.00 CET

-As part of our on-going Thinking With series, we will organize a conversation with Wayne Modest, Alana Osbourne, Deborah A. Thomas, and Nicholas Thomas.
+As part of our on-going Thinking With series, we will organize a conversation with Alana Osbourne, Deborah A. Thomas, and Nicholas Thomas, moderated by Carine Zaayman.
 This discussion takes place on the occasion of Nicholas Thomas’s re-edition and update of his book Possessions: Indigenous Art/ Colonial Culture/Decolonization (1999, 2022).
-His work in the book and notably his writing in the new introduction inform the inquiries of the Taking Care project, which “involves a set of speculative inquiries into the ways in which ethnographic and world cultures museums, their histories and their collections, can be refashioned to address the growing precarity of our planet and the plurality of our human and non-human world.”
+His work in the book and notably his writing in the new introduction inform the inquiries of the TAKING CARE project, which “involves a set of speculative inquiries into the ways in which ethnographic and world cultures museums, their histories and their collections, can be refashioned to address the growing precarity of our planet and the plurality of our human and non-human world.”

 image source: Possessions, 2022 cover image.

 The conversation has as its aspiration to think through the stakes of what it means to engage the concept of “possess/ing” in the context of what we collectively refer to as ethnographic and/or world museums.
 We enter into this conversation with four explicit—and seemingly, at best remotely related—intertexts: